Constructive Spherical Codes by Hopf Foliations: Hopf Fibration and Sphere Foliations

+This decomposition is an instance of a \emph{foliation}, the \emph{leaves} of which are the generalized tori $T^{2n-2}_{\eta}$; in other words, the sphere $S^{2n-1}$ is said to be \emph{foliated} by tori $T^{2n-2}_{\eta}$.
+So we will incorporate this vocabulary from differential topology, but we will not invoke any substantial results from that theory in this paper.

-As it turns out, this foliation which we call \textit{Hopf foliation} is not restricted to the cases $n\in\{1,2,4,8\}$, indeed it extends to any $n\in\mathbb{N}^*$, even if there is not an associated normed division algebra in that dimension.
+As it turns out, this structure, which we call \textit{Hopf foliation}, is not restricted to the cases $n\in\{1,2,4,8\}$, indeed it extends to any $n\in\mathbb{N}^*$, regardless of the existence of an associated normed division algebra in that dimension:

-\begin{assertion} For every $n\in\mathbb{N}^*$, the sphere $S^{2n-1}\subset\mathbb{R}^{2n}$ is foliated by manifolds $(S^{n-1}\times S^{n-1})_{\eta}$. \end{assertion}
+\begin{assertion} For every $n\in\mathbb{N}^*$, the sphere $S^{2n-1}\subset\mathbb{R}^{2n}$ is foliated by manifolds $T^{2n-2}_{\eta} = \left(S^{n-1}\times S^{n-1}\right)_{\eta}$. \end{assertion}